-It happens all too often; you have to respond to a big RFP that is coming due or a project deadline and some of your employees unexpectedly call-off off sick at the last minute.
-Did you know that as a federal contractor you will soon be required to offer paid leave to those employees who are out sick?
-In addition, state and local sick leave laws have been sweeping the nation.
+It happens all too often; you have to respond to a big RFP that is coming due or a project deadline and some of your employees unexpectedly need to utilize their sick benefits at the last minute.
+Did you know that as a federal contractor you will soon be required to offer this benefit, paid leave to those employees who are out sick?
+In addition, state and local sick leave laws have been sweeping the nation to require the benefit of paid sick leave.
 Like a virus, these paid leave laws are becoming contagious!

-To date, California, Connecticut, Massachusetts and Oregon, and nearly 20 cities have passed paid sick leave legislation, with more jurisdictions likely to follow.
-While most sick leave laws allows employees to obtain preventative medical care or to take paid time off to diagnose, care for, treat their own, or a family member’s illness, injury, or health condition, some laws allow employees to use paid sick leave for absences associated with domestic violence, sexual assault, or stalking.
+To date, California, Connecticut, Massachusetts and Oregon, and nearly 20 cities have passed legislation to provide the benefit, paid sick leave, with more jurisdictions likely to follow.
+While most sick leave laws allows employees other benefits to obtain preventative medical care or to take paid time off to diagnose, care for, treat their own, or a family member’s illness, injury, or health condition, some laws allow employees to use the paid sick leave benefit for absences associated with domestic violence, sexual assault, or stalking.
 In addition, there are often employer record keeping and notices that the employer must provide its employees.
 Federal contractors who have operations in multiple jurisdictions need to be particularly careful about applying varying sick leave requirements to the appropriate segments of their workforce.

-Aside from being compliant with varied state and city sick leave laws, Federal contractors and subcontractors will now be required to provide up to 7 paid sick leave days per year to employees to care for themselves or their families.
-On September 7, 2015, President Obama announced an Executive Order that will establish paid sick leave for federal contractors.[i]
-This action comes after the Department of Labor (the “DOL”) released a statistic showing that 39% of the private sector workforce currently has no paid sick leave, which means that employees may feel obligated for financial reasons to come into work when they are sneezing, coughing, and feeling under the weather.
+Aside from being compliant with varied state and city sick leave benefit laws, Federal contractors and subcontractors will now be required to provide additional benefits to include, up to 7 paid sick leave days per year to employees to care for themselves or their families.
+On September 7, 2015, President Obama announced an Executive Order that will establish paid sick leave benefit for federal contractors.[i]
+This action comes after the Department of Labor (the “DOL”) released a statistic showing that 39% of the private sector workforce currently has no paid sick leave benefits, which means that employees may feel obligated for financial reasons to come into work when they are sneezing, coughing, and feeling under the weather.

 The White House estimates that the new Executive Order will provide roughly 300,000 employees with paid sick leave benefits who had none previously.
 The Executive Order will affect contracts awarded on or after January 1, 2017, including: